ashleyzcy/pyEMsoftReadTheDocs/README.md

 > pyEMsoft is a Python interface to the many Fortran types and subroutines in [EMsoft](https://github.com/EMsoft-org/EMsoft).

-> An extension module is created automatically with [f90wrap](https://github.com/marcdegraef/f90wrap) that can be directly imported in Python `import pyEMsoft`.
+> An extension module is created automatically with [f90wrap](https://github.com/marcdegraef/f90wrap) that can be directly imported in Python `from EMsoft import pyEMsoft`.

 ## Installation